 Many things like plugins, slow web hosting, and bloated HTML may slow down your web page.
 Take a look at what can be improved here.Video by SEO link builder Julian Goldie

 BTW, did you hear anything about the Accelerated Mobile Pages (AMP)?
 We at andcards utilize the technology which allows us to create better, faster experiences on the mobile web.
 You can also consider using the framework and get a better ranking on Google.

 What can schema markup do for your business?
 It helps Google to better understand your website.
 It can even change the way your web page appears in search results.
 Everybody likes those review stars and additional information like working hours showing up right under the meta title.
 This is what schema markup can do for you.

 We recommend you to opt for LocalBusiness markup as it is more suitable for businesses having physical locations, like coworking spaces.

 Community building is one of the key goals of every coworking hub.
 A nice blog will help you achieve it efficiently.
 What's more, a popular blog containing fresh and valuable information is one of the sources of new business opportunities and leads.
 You are not going to leave money on the table, aren't you?
 Ok, then start to generate share-worthy content and actively promote it wherever possible.

 Several ways of blog content promotion:

-You have just learned some working marketing tips for coworking business websites.
-We hope now phrases SEO and digital marketing don't sound similar to curse words.
-As you see, coworking space marketing is not that complicated.
+You have just learned some working online marketing tips for coworking business websites.
+We hope now phrases digital marketing and search engine optimization don't sound similar to curse words to you anymore.
+As you see, marketing your coworking space is not that complicated.

 For small coworking businesses following these basic strategies may be enough to get ahead of the competition.
-However, you might want to check out more ways to promote your coworking space online.
+However, you might want to check out more ways to promote your coworking space online and on social networks.